Module 2

 Knowledge check

-Requirements from the municipality
+Requirements of the municipality

 • First name: Innflytter.fornavn